European Green Deal: Recovery program from the novel coronavirus

+Burden of Transition

-The EU has acknowledged these issues, however, and through the “Just Transition Mechanism”, expects to distribute the burden of transitioning to a greener economy more fairly.
+The “Just Transition Mechanism”, expects to distribute the burden of transitioning to a greener economy more fairly.
 This policy means that countries that have more workers in coal and oil shale sectors, as well as those with higher greenhouse emissions, will receive more financial aid.
 According to Frans Timmermans, this mechanism will also make investment more accessible for those most affected, as well as offering a support package, which will be worth “at least 100 billion euros”.
 The Mechanism, a part of the Sustainable Europe Investment Plan, is expected to mobilize €100 billion in investments during the 2021-2027 Multiannual Financial Framework (MFF), with funding from the EU budget and Member States, as well as contributions from InvestEU and the European Investment Bank.

 The Just Transition Mechanism provides a comprehensive set of support options for the most vulnerable regions.
 The Just Transition Fund, the first pillar, will provide €17.5 billion in EU grants available to the most affected territories, implying a national co-financing requirement of around €10 billion.
 The second pillar creates a specialized transition plan under InvestEU to leverage private investment.
 Finally, a new public sector credit facility is formed under the third pillar to leverage public finance.
 These measures will be accompanied by specialized advisory and technical assistance for the affected regions and projects.

 The European Investment Bank Group will be able to support this through Structural Programme Loans in conjunction with European structural and investment funds (ESIF) co-financing operations.

 At COP26, the European Investment Bank announced a set of just transition common principles agreed upon with multilateral development banks, which also align with the Paris Agreement.
 The principles refer to focusing financing on the transition to net zero carbon economies, while keeping socioeconomic effects in mind, along with policy engagement and plans for inclusion and gender equality, all aiming to deliver long-term economic transformation.
 Until 2030, the European Investment Bank announced that it is prepared to mobilise $1 trillion for climate action.

-The African Development Bank, Asian Development Bank, Islamic Development Bank, Council of Europe Development Bank, Asian Infrastructure Investment Bank, European Bank for Reconstruction and Development, New Development Bank, and Inter-American Development Bank are among the multilateral development banks that have vowed to uphold the principles of climate change mitigation and a Just Transition.
-The World Bank Group also contributed.